AV34/printf/README.md

-This is a combine project on printf
+This is a combine project on printf alx